keown-work/TrooperTranscribe/README.md

-\# KSPTranscribe
+\# TrooperTranscribe

-Portable, offline audio transcription tool for Kentucky State Police investigators.
+Portable, offline audio transcription tool for Police investigators.

 Runs from USB.
 No installation required on deployment machines.